 - Consider purchasing a thrift-store/garage sale bike and dress it up.
 Make it your "playa bike".
 Optionally, go all out and build a frankensteinesque bike.

 - Make sure you have a comfy seat - otherwise your rump will suffer.
 You can build a comfy seat with padding and duct tape and/or cloth/fur etc. Or buy them, but the comfy gel ones can be expensive

 - Get a cheap combination lock because bike theft/borrowing is quite a problem at BM.
 Write the combo on your wrist in permanent marker and on the inside of your tent (or something you won't easily lose).
 (I have 4 combo locks and don't know the combination to any of them!)

 - Decorate you bike and make it more than just a means of transportation.
 However, when you are dressing up your bike out please make sure that stuff won't fall off and litter the playa as you ride.
-Faux fur works really well - just make sure it is well secured to your bike.
+Faux fur glued on works really well - just make sure it is well secured to your bike.
 Decorating also helps because a unique looking bike is easier to find at popular gathering places like Center Camp, Arctica, Temple, Man, etc.

 - At least one working brake is essential.